March Break is the perfect time to #BeOlympic

 Visit one of Canada’s provincial Halls of Fame

 Virtually all Canadian provinces have their own Sports Hall of Fame.
 After all, our athletes make us so very proud.
 Each of these destinations from coast to coast will allow visitors to discover legendary athletes and learn about new sports in original ways.
 In Fredericton, you will be able to dive deep into the sporting history of New Brunswick while also learning all about the science and biomechanics behind each movement made by elite athletes.
 At the Nova Scotia Sport Hall of Fame, you can set foot into an exhibit dedicated to Sidney Crosby.
 He shoots and scoooores!

 Even Olympic athletes need to train, and since it’s starting to get a little warmer outside, it’s time to go out and practice.
 Shoot some three’s and practice your layups to get the ice off the rim of your basketball net.
 Grab your stick and start a game of road hockey on the driveway.
 Practice dribbling a soccer ball or play catch in your yard.
 Go for a run!
 Whatever sport you choose, embrace your ability to participate in sport, represent Team Canada, and embrace the fresh air.

 Capture and share your #BeOlympic moments

-Whether you choose one or more of these outings or you’re just home in your Team Canada pajamas in front the fireplace, share your moments with us!
-We want to see what you’re up to over the holidays.
-Use the hashtags #BeOlympic and #TeamCanada so that we can share your moments on our feed.
+Whether you choose one or more of these outings, or you just enjoy being outside repping your Team Canada jacket, share your moments with us!
+We want to see what you’re up to over March Break.
+Use the hashtags #BeOlympic and #TeamCanada so that we can share your moments on Instagram.